-Tier 1: Classroom and School Procedures (RISE)

-- Each classroom will develop and maintain a plan for classroom management consisting of: - o Clear classroom expectations/procedures and rules - o Positive behavior reinforced, reward systems in place - o A cool-off zone in the room - o A partner classroom for major episode cooling off (send parent communication) - o System of parent communication and documentation for discipline - Most daily disciplinary issues should be handled locally in the classroom according to the classroom discipline plan.

-Tier 2: Office Referral (First Instance)

-- Behaviors: the following behaviors should result in office referral and an admin phone-call home - o Physically aggressive action with the intent to intimidate or harm others - o Inappropriate touching of other students' bodies without malicious intent (1st instance) - Age-inappropriate language that is considered lewd, vulgar, crass, or offensive within our school environment

-Tier 3: Sent Home (Second Instance)

-- Behaviors: the following behaviors will result in a student being sent home for the day, and depending upon the severity of the behavior, suspended for multiple days, or expelled from school. - o Physically aggressive action with the intent to intimidate or harm others - o Behavior that makes peers unsafe in the school environment - o Egregious disobedience of adult staff; a general refusal to comply with instructions - o Biting a peer (1st offense in 1st grade and below is a warning, referral/call home; 2nd offense merits being sent home) - o Inappropriate touching of other students' bodies (2nd instance) and/or with intent to make peer uncomfortable

-Tier 4: Patterns of Behavior

-- Repeated behaviors from either Tiers 2 or 3 will result in: - 1.
-Parent meeting with administration - 2.
-Behavior plan created with counselor - Failure to change repeated pattern of behavior after steps outlined above may result in further parent meeting with administration and potential removal from school.
+Tier 1: Classroom and School Procedures (RISE) • Each classroom will develop and maintain a plan for classroom management consisting of: Clear classroom expectations/procedures and rules Positive behavior reinforced, reward systems in place • A cool-off zone in the room • A partner classroom for major episode cooling off (send parent communication) System of parent communication and documentation for discipline Most daily disciplinary issues should be handled locally in the classroom according to the classroom discipline plan.
+Tier 2: Office Referral (First Instance) • Behaviors : the following behaviors should result in office referral and an admin phone-call home Physically aggressive action with the intent to intimidate or harm others o Inappropriate touching of other students' bodies without malicious intent (1 st instance) • Age-inappropriate language that is considered lewd, vulgar, crass, or offensive within our school environment Tier 3: Sent Home (Second Instance) • Behaviors : the following behaviors will result in a student being sent home for the day , and depending upon the severity of the behavior, suspended for multiple days, or expelled from school.
+Physically aggressive action with the intent to intimidate or harm others Behavior that makes peers unsafe in the school environment • Egregious disobedience of adult staff; a general refusal to comply with instructions • Biting a peer (1 st offense in 1 st grade and below is a warning, referral/call home; 2 nd offense merits being sent home) • Inappropriate touching of other students' bodies (2 nd instance) and/or with intent to make peer uncomfortable Tier 4: Patterns of Behavior Repeated behaviors from either Tiers 2 or 3 will result in: 1.
+Parent meeting with administration 2.
+Behavior plan created with counselor • Failure to change repeated pattern of behavior after steps outlined above may result in further parent meeting with administration and potential removal from school further parent meeting with administration and potential removal from school.